fellesdatakatalog/fdk-kit/packages/tabs/README.md

 ### Basic usage

-In order to use tabs component, wrap the application in global theme provider from `@fellesdatakatalog/theme`.
-Then, use tabs as any regular component.
+In order to use tabs component, wrap the application with `ThemeProvider` from `@fellesdatakatalog/theme`.
+Then, use `Tabs` as any regular component.

 ```tsx
 import React, { FC } from 'react';